edxu96/RexNet/docs/PhD/README.md

 * [nair2014energy](https://dl.acm.org/doi/10.1145/2591971.2591982) Energy procurement strategies in the presence of intermittent sources.
 * [page2008generalised](https://www.sciencedirect.com/science/article/pii/S037877880700031X) A generalised stochastic model for the simulation of occupant presence.
 * [parag2016electricity](https://www.nature.com/articles/nenergy201632) Electricity market design for the prosumer era
+* [qin2011newsvendor](https://www.sciencedirect.com/science/article/pii/S0377221710008040) The newsvendor problem: Review and directions for future research
 * [rawlings2019model](https://sites.engineering.ucsb.edu/~jbraw/mpc/) Model predictive control: theory, computation, and design.
 MPC regulators are introduced in chapter 1.
 * [ross2012simulation](https://www.elsevier.com/books/simulation/ross/978-0-12-415825-2) Simulation.
 * [secomandi2014optimal](https://pubsonline.informs.org/doi/10.1287/msom.2013.0473) Optimal energy procurement in spot and forward markets.
+* [shen2007customer](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1937-5956.2007.tb00291.x) Customer behavior modeling in revenue management and auctions: a review and new research opportunities.
+Inter-temporal substitutions are discussed in section 2-1.
 * [shoham2009multiagent](https://www.cambridge.org/core/books/multiagent-systems/B11B69E0CB9032D6EC0A254F59922360) Multiagent systems: algorithmic, game-theoretic, and logical foundations.
 MASs with continuous double auctions are discussed in section 11-4.
 * [shugan2000advance](https://journals.sagepub.com/doi/abs/10.1177/109467050023001?casa_token=nHdK2gtk0ZUAAAAA:JZm0jvC2O9C0qr7WPZZphEZINBT2hpYCLNSB5hykwAO1buCHLim0JzlleOeUOwCv0uIZWbmfE8vI) Advance pricing of services and other implications of separating purchase and consumption.
 Elasticities are different regarding purchasing for the same asset at different times.
 * [shy2008how](https://www.cambridge.org/core/books/how-to-price/27B182881BC668B688F8DA949DF52554) How to price: a guide to pricing techniques and yield management.
 * [siroky2011experimental](https://www.sciencedirect.com/science/article/pii/S0306261911001668) Experimental analysis of model predictive control for an energy efficient building heating system.
 There are two outputs and inputs in the model.
 * [sousa2019peer](https://www.sciencedirect.com/science/article/pii/S1364032119300462) Peer-to-peer and community-based markets: A comprehensive review.
 * [spyrou2019planning](https://www.nature.com/articles/s41560-019-0346-x) Planning power systems in fragile and conflict-affected states.
+* [su2010optimal](https://pubsonline.informs.org/doi/10.1287/mnsc.1090.1075) Optimal pricing with speculators and strategic consumers.
+There are four different types of consumers coming and going described in section 3.
+Their welfare is not analyzed.
+Besides, there are only two types of consumer valuations.
+Though there are random variables, the outcomes are always assumed to be known to everyone immediately.
 * [varian2017intermediate](https://wwnorton.com/books/9780393689983/about-the-book/product-details) Intermediate microeconomics with calculus: a modern approach.
 Chapter 3 writes "it is often useful to think of the 'same' good available in different locations or circumstances as a different good, since the consumer may value the good differently in those situations."
 So preferences for assets with different leads time are different, and the short-term elasticity is expected to decrease as the gate closure approaches.
 * [wang2012multiordering](https://pubsonline.informs.org/doi/pdf/10.1287/msom.1120.0387) A multi-ordering newsvendor model with dynamic forecast evolution.
 Discrete forecast evolutions are used, and there is only one target selling season.
 Instead, continuous updates are required in the CDA market and the provision process is discrete over time.
 * [weber2010adequate](https://www.sciencedirect.com/science/article/pii/S0301421509005564) Adequate intraday market design to enable the integration of wind energy into the European power systems.
 Trading volumes in intra-day markets in Europe 10 years ago are shown in table 3.
 * [woods2013simulation](https://ieeexplore.ieee.org/document/6262462) Simulation of wind power at several locations.
-* [su2010optimal](https://pubsonline.informs.org/doi/10.1287/mnsc.1090.1075) Optimal pricing with speculators and strategic consumers.
-There are four different types of consumers coming and going described in section 3.
-Their welfare is not analyzed.
-Besides, there are only two types of consumer valuations.
-Though there are random variables, the outcomes are always assumed to be known to everyone immediately.
-* [shen2007customer](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1937-5956.2007.tb00291.x) Customer behavior modeling in revenue management and auctions: a review and new research opportunities
-* [courty2003ticket](https://www.journals.uchicago.edu/doi/abs/10.1086/377117?journalCode=jle) Ticket pricing under demand uncertainty.
-* [qin2011newsvendor](https://www.sciencedirect.com/science/article/pii/S0377221710008040) The newsvendor problem: Review and directions for future research
-* [gallego2019revenue](https://link.springer.com/book/10.1007/978-1-4939-9606-3) Revenue management and pricing analysis

 ## Appendix